 - Next add the finely chopped sweet potato pieces to the pan and add the salt too and stir well to mix with the spices.
 Cover and cook on low heat for about 5 mins until the sweet potato is well-cooked.

 - Next add the tapioca pearl mixture to this and turning heat to low, keep stirring mix continuously to prevent the pearls from clumping together too much.
-Cover and cook on low heat for about 3-4 mins or until all the pearls are cooked (they become transparent)
+Cover and cook on low heat for about 3-4 mins or until all the pearls are cooked (they become transparent).
+Add the spinach and saute for another min.
+Add the grated carrots and stir to mix.

 - Add the cilantro and lime juice and stir well before serving.